Nameless Rumia's Wiki

 4)

-The tech industry has arguably been reactionary since its inception, relying on funding from the military and financial institutions to uphold the bourgeois status quo, then you had petite bourgeois hobbyists transforming the scene into a half-status quo, half-libertarian hybrid.
-This is how you end up with nerds that preach about a technocratic utopia, preaching about cryptocurrency and “apolitical” AI solutions.
+The tech industry has arguably been reactionary since its inception, relying on funding from the military and financial institutions to uphold the bourgeois status quo, then you had petite bourgeois hobbyists transforming the scene into this half-status quo, half-libertarian hybrid.
+This is how you get those nerds that preach about a technocratic utopia, including cryptocurrency and 'apolitical' AI solutions.

 9)

-A bit of advice: don't actually do this with Russian media.
-Their media tends to be intentionally confusing, contradictory, and syncretic as a means to instill apathy into its readers, unless you want to open yourself up to syncretic ideas like Eurasianism, National Bolshevism, MAGA Communism, etc.
+A small bit of advice: don't actually do this with Russian media.
+Their media is intentionally confusing, contradictory, and syncretic (i.e. not communist) as a means to instill apathy into its readers, unless you're actually trying to dissect Eurasianism, National Bolshevism, MAGA Communism, etc.

 "TikTok's state-affiliated media policy" (January 18, 2023).
 TikTok Newsroom.